enpitech/speakers-dashboard/README.md

 # Speakers Dashboard

-A dashboard application to manage speakers for events or conferences.
-This application allows users to view, add, and manage speaker information in a user-friendly interface.
+A dashboard application for managing speakers at events and conferences.
+This application provides an intuitive interface for viewing, adding, and managing speaker information.

+This project is built and maintained by the Frontendistim community a group of Israeli frontend developers.
+- If you're interested in contributing, that's great!
+Please read our Contributing Guidelines [here](CONTRIBUTING.md).

+- To join our community or learn more about us, click [here](https://enpitech.dev/community).

 ## Tech Stack